Pumpkin Protein Balls

 • Pumpkin pie vibes, no baking required.
 Warm spices, a touch of sweetness, and a soft, chewy texture all in a quick, no-bake bite.

 • Meal-prep friendly.
-They store beautifully in the fridge or freezer, so make these ahead and you’ll always have a snack ready when hunger hits.
+They store beautifully in the fridge or freezer, so make these ahead and you’ll always have a healthy snack ready when hunger hits.

 • Filling and balanced.
 With 11 grams of protein and 4 grams of fiber per serving, they’re satisfying enough to hold you over.
 I love pairing mine with a vanilla Greek yogurt for the perfect balanced snack!